ecell-woxsen/ecell_report/README.md

 ## License

+Copyright (c) 2026 Shaik Imaduddin.
+All rights reserved.

 Private internal project for Woxsen University E-Cell.
+No part of this project may be copied, modified, distributed, or used without permission from Shaik Imaduddin.